pevolution-ahmed/Cafe-Managment-System/README.md

 # *CafeMS*
- *CafeMS* is a Cafe management system  designed for specific business requirements by the client ... the system build for managing costs, workers staff members, products and also the time per shifts for an employees, Skills are used:
+ *CafeMS* is a Cafe management system  designed for specific business requirements ,the system is built for manage workers, admins, drinks, devices , at first it's calculate the time for a specific device with both types of the screen and the device itself ,it also calculate the income per shift for a specific worker , all the checkout process is stored in MySQL db.
+ Skills are used:
  * Spring security ( JWT authentication using Servlets Filters and authorization restrictions for normal users )
  * Spring MVC